 Because of many things, Marvin is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Marvin really has some of the features that families look for when choosing a good community to raise children.
 Is Marvin perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small village, Marvin doesn't have a public transportation system that people use for their commute.
+Marvin is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Marvin.
 75.18% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.